percona/community/content/events/streams-mysql/_index.md

 ## Schedule

-Matt and Marcos will cover the following topics every two weeks on Friday at 02:00 PM EDT ((07:00 PM CET):
+Matt and Marcos will cover the following topics every two weeks on Friday at at 9:00 AM EDT (03:00 PM CEST/ 06:30 PM IST):

 * April, 1st -  [Installing MySQL and Setting Up a Default Configuration](/events/streams-mysql/2022-04-01-install-mysql-setting-up-configuration/)